Hi there! My name is José Navas, thanks for following us!

 That winter was crucial for several factors.
 I worked my butt off and obtained the professional captain license and all the necessary courses, practices and finally the professional qualifications needed to work as a professional captain.

 That winter I used to spend ten to twelve hours a day building this website, CharterAlia.
 Gradually we ranked higher and higher on Google, thanks to quality content that aroused the interest of our potential customers and readers.
 Our high visibility in search engines put us in touch with other boat owners: owners of other sailboats wishing offer them for rent in Ibiza.
 They could not find any customers, and they contacted us so we could advertise their boats on our website.
 This way we grew quite fast, and we are still growing today.
-In 2015, only five years since I decided to try to make my dream come true, we have a mixed fleet of 45 vessels, both owned boats and third party's boats, with 20 vessels in Ibiza, 15 in Mallorca and 10 in Menorca .
+In 2015, only five years since I decided to try to make my dream come true, we manage a mixed fleet of 45 vessels, both owned boats and third party’s boats, with 20 vessels in Ibiza, 15 in Mallorca and 10 in Menorca .

 Please fill our contact form to obtain up to 50% discount!